cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

 Welcome to our Local Coffee Shop!

-## About Us
-We serve the best coffee in town, guaranteed!
-Come and enjoy our delicious menu including:
+We serve the best coffee in town, along with a selection of delicious pastries.
+Check out our menu below!

+## Menu
 - Espresso
 - Latte
 - Cappuccino
 - Cold Brew
 - Pastries

-## Getting Started
-To run the app locally:
-1. Clone the repository
-2. Install the dependencies using `npm install`
-3. Start the application with `npm start`

-## License
-This project is licensed under the MIT License.
+This is a simple React app showcasing our coffee shop.